Relief printing - Still Life drawings - fruit and vegetable drawings by Anna Curtis.

-These sketches were then transferred to Anna’s preferred printmaking material, a linoblock, and carved with a sharp carving tool before being printed by hand, in a reduction lino printing process, onto high quality Arches rag paper, using oil based printing inks.
+These sketches were then transferred to Anna’s preferred printmaking material, a lino-block, and carved with a sharp carving tool before being printed by hand, in a reduction lino printing process, onto high quality Arches rag paper, using oil based printing inks.

 Still life drawings become still life relief prints.
+Click here for an overview of Anna’s relief printing methods.

 But although it is important, technique is secondary to her work and occurs as part of a process of which she is often not conscious.

-The concept, the materials, the hand and eye become as one with the work, which seems to develop of its own volition, so there is always an element of surprise for her when the prints are completed.
+the work, which seems to develop of its own volition, so there is always

 Anna explains her working methods in developing still life drawings to linoblock 'paintings' in this new 'garden' series: